Common Ground Community Center – Monday, Wednesday and Friday, 10 a.m. to noon.

-Clothing, personal hygiene items, house cleaning items and books for adults and children – all donated by the Unitarian Church of Harrisburg and other local churches– are available to our neighbors.
+Clothing, personal hygiene items, house cleaning items and books for adults and children – all donated by local churches and other donors are available to our neighbors.
 Neighborhood volunteers are responsible for receiving, sorting, and distributing many of these items.

-Volunteers also help our neighbors with problems they are facing such as evictions, utility shut offs, substance abuse, legal issues, housing, illiteracy, applying for government benefits, etc.
+Volunteers also help our neighbors with problems such as evictions, utility shut offs, substance abuse, legal issues, housing, illiteracy, applying for government benefits, and more.

 CGCC has evolved into a community with many of the characteristics of a blended, extended family.
 Our neighbors tell us that they value building relationships, making new friends and reconnecting with old ones, and being treated with respect, dignity and love.
 They appreciate that they are genuinely needed to help with the work of the center.
 They understand that the Common Ground Community Center is their program, that they help decide what happens there and that they share the responsibility for keeping it going.

 CGCC is unique; the volunteer experience is never the same twice.
-It is driven by variables such the weather, the length of time since the last benefit/pay check, who shows up, the needs they present, etc. Volunteering at CGCC is a richly rewarding experience; we receive so much more than we give.
+It is driven by variables such the weather, the length of time since the last benefit/pay check, who shows up, and the needs they present.
+Volunteering at CGCC is a richly rewarding experience; we receive so much more than we give.